 Oxycodone abuse and withdrawal from oxycodone can produce life-threatening symptoms and cause permanent health damage.
 To safely detox from oxycodone, you will require a medically-supervised detox including 24×7 monitoring of your physical and emotional health that includes medications to help ease the pain and discomfort you will experience.
 Clinical care will make your treatment more tolerable, more comfortable and increase the likelihood that you will see your detox through to completion.

-Since a successful detox is required before undertaking additional addiction treatment, and since it greatly increases the success of your follow-up therapies, a full detox can be one of the most important steps in your recovery, and one you will want to go as smoothly possible.
+Since a successful detox is required before undertaking additional addiction treatment, and since it greatly increases the success of your follow-up therapies, a full detox can be one of the most important steps in your recovery, and one you will want to go as smoothly as possible.
 A failed detox can lead to relapse and additional damage to your health and can also increase your risk of overdose and accidental death.

 The Serenity Recovery Center’s Integrated Approach to Oxycodone Detox